mapanet/NSE/docs/01_Import_AMAI.md

 Excel formula:

+= ENTIDAD & MUNICIPIO & LOCALIDAD & AGEB

-=CVE_ENT & CVE_MUN & CVE_LOC & CVE_AGEB
+=TEXT(B2,"00") & TEXT(C2,"000") & TEXT(D2,"0000") & TEXT(E2,"0000")

+- Copy formula to all records
+- Copy calculated CVEGEO as Values
+- Delete individual codes columns, we will use only CVEGEO:

+- ENTIDAD
+- MUNICIPIO
+- LOCALIDAD
+- AGEB

 ---

-## 1.6 Columns to Discard and Data Corrections

-The following columns do not participate in the NSE pipeline and are discarded:

-- CVE_ENT, NOM_ENT
-- CVE_MUN, NOM_MUN
-- CVE_LOC, NOM_LOC
-- TAMAÑO_DE_LOCALIDAD

-Reason: they do not participate in joins, do not intervene in calculations, do not add analytical value, and introduce noise.

-### Correction of “N/D” values
+## 1.5 Correction of “N/D” values

 1. Numeric columns
-   AB, C+, C, C–, D+, D, E → AMAI uses “N/D” when there is insufficient information.
+   AB, CPLUS, C, CMUNIS, DPLUS, D, E → AMAI uses “N/D” when there is insufficient information.

 2. Categorical column
-   NIVEL_PREDOMINANTE → “N/D” when no dominant socioeconomic level exists.
+   NSE (NIVEL_PREDOMINANTE) → “N/D” when no dominant socioeconomic level exists.

 To ensure the pipeline works correctly, we use: